hallelujahdrive/impanel-with-osk/README.md

-# GNOME Shell Extension: Fcitx JP OSK
+# GNOME Shell Extension: IM Panel integrated with OSK

-Fcitx JP OSK is a GNOME Shell extension that adds new functionality to your GNOME desktop environment.
+IM Panel integrated with OSK is a GNOME Shell extension that adds new functionality to your GNOME desktop environment.

 ## Features